 Do Huskies Get Along With Small Dogs?

-Huskies are large dogs that have a high prey drive, which means that they are likely to attack smaller dogs instinctively.
-Their ability to get along with smaller dogs depends from the individual personality of the husky itself, that is, some huskies are more tolerant than others.
-However, it should be noted that generally older huskies find it harder to get along with smaller dogs.
+Huskies are large dogs with a high prey drive, which means they are likely to attack smaller dogs instinctively.
+Their ability to get along with smaller dogs depends on the individual personality of the husky itself; that is, some huskies are more tolerant than others.
+However, it should be noted that generally, older huskies find it harder to get along with smaller dogs.

 With that said, you should know that many pet owners and animal behaviorists do not recommend getting a smaller dog as a companion for your husky.